Dodgers vs. Cardinals Player Props Betting Odds

 |0

-Bet on player props for James Outman, Freddie Freeman or other Dodgers players with DraftKings Sportsbook.
+Bet on player props for Max Muncy, James Outman or other Dodgers players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!